Reading Level

 To apply the Fry formula, follow these steps:

-1. Select three 100-word passages from the beginning, middle, and end of the text.
+1. Select three 100-word passages from near the beginning, middle, and end of your text.

 2. Count the number of sentences in each passage (estimating to the nearest tenth for partial sentences).